AugustusKH/AugustusKH/README.md

 - ⚡ Fun fact: ...
 -->

-Pakorn Sagulkoo (He/Him) is a physician at the Center of Biomedical Informatics, Chiang Mai University, Thailand.
-He graduated with a degree of doctor of medicine and a master's degree in bioinformatics and computational biology from Chiang Mai University and Chulalongkorn University, Thailand, respectively.
+Pakorn Sagulkoo (he/him) is a physician at the Centre for Biomedical Informatics, Chiang Mai University, Thailand.
+He graduated with a Doctor of Medicine degree from Chiang Mai University and a Master’s degree in Bioinformatics and Computational Biology from Chulalongkorn University, Thailand.

-Recently, He is a PhD candidate at Chulalongkorn University.
-He also joined a double doctoral degree program in computational biology at the Institute of Systems, Molecular (ISMIB), and Integrative Biology, University of Liverpool, UK.
-Moreover, he is studying for a part-time bachelor's degree in mathematics at Ramkhamhaeng University, Thailand, for a deeper understanding of the mathematical and computational background in bioinformatics and machine learning.
+He is currently a PhD candidate at Chulalongkorn University and is also enrolled in a double doctoral degree programme in Computational Biology at the Institute of Systems, Molecular and Integrative Biology (ISMIB), University of Liverpool, UK.
+In addition, he is pursuing a part-time Bachelor’s degree in Mathematics at Ramkhamhaeng University, Thailand, to deepen his understanding of the mathematical and computational foundations of bioinformatics and machine learning.

-His current research of interest is artificial neural network applications in biological networks in cancer single-cell omics data.
-He is interested in mathematical modelling in biomedical science as well.
+His current research interests include the application of artificial neural networks to biological networks in cancer single-cell omics data.
+He is also interested in mathematical modelling in biomedical sciences.